 Introduction

 The COVID-19 pandemic triggered the most significant disruption to education systems in modern history.
-At the peak of school closures in 2020, approximately 1.6 billion learners, over 94% of the world’s student population were affected by the shutdown of schools and universities (d’Orville, 2020).
+At the peak of school closures in 2020, approximately 1.6 billion learners, over 94% of the world’s student population, were affected by the shutdown of schools and universities (d’Orville, 2020).
 This abrupt disruption led to an emergency global shift to remote learning, presenting urgent challenges for educators, students, and parents in maintaining instructional continuity beyond traditional classrooms.
 In response, digital platforms and distance education became essential tools, ranging from high-tech solutions such as video conferencing and learning management systems (LMS) to low-tech alternatives like television and radio broadcasts in resource-constrained regions.
 The pandemic accelerated educational innovation at an unprecedented pace, compelling schools to adopt new instructional methods and catalyzing reforms that might have otherwise taken years (Tilak & Kumar, 2022).
 One of the most significant developments was the emergence of hybrid teaching as a dominant instructional model during and after the pandemic.
 Hybrid teaching broadly refers to instructional approaches that combine face-to-face classroom learning with online or remote components.
 Though often used interchangeably with blended learning, hybrid models during the pandemic frequently involved synchronous delivery, where some students attended in person while others joined live online, a method sometimes called HyFlex (hybrid flexible) instruction (Wang et al., 2024).
 These models aimed to ensure continuity and flexibility amid uncertain public health conditions.
 By late 2020, hybrid instruction had become widespread across all educational levels, from primary schools using rotating schedules to universities live-streaming lectures to remote students.
 This mode of teaching is expected to persist as a central feature of post-pandemic education reform.
 Early commentary suggested that education would not return to its previous form but would instead adopt a "new normal," integrating online components as a standard practice (Lorenzo-Lledó et al., 2021).
-This review explores how hybrid models have been implemented globally, along with their advantages and limitations.
+This review examines the implementation of hybrid models worldwide, along with their advantages and limitations.

 Alongside pedagogical changes, the pandemic posed serious challenges to teacher wellbeing.
 Educators had to rapidly master new technologies, redesign curricula for online formats, and support students’ academic and emotional needs while managing their own anxieties and disruptions.
 Even before the pandemic, stress and burnout were growing concerns among teachers, often tied to excessive workloads and inadequate support.
 COVID-19 exacerbated these issues by introducing new pressures such as health risks, blurred work-life boundaries, and increased caregiving responsibilities, especially among teachers with young children (DeCoito & Estaiteyeh, 2022).
 A growing body of research between 2020 and 2022 has examined the pandemic's effects on teachers' mental health, job satisfaction, and retention.
 Early findings point to elevated levels of stress, burnout, and depression among educators.
-However, not all outcomes were negative; some studies indicate that factors such as strong school leadership, teacher autonomy, adaptability, and digital self-efficacy helped mitigate these adverse effects.
+However, not all outcomes were adverse; some studies indicate that factors such as strong school leadership, teacher autonomy, adaptability, and digital self-efficacy helped mitigate these adverse effects.
 Since teacher wellbeing directly influences teaching quality and student outcomes, ensuring teacher support is crucial for sustaining educational innovations (Santiago et al., 2023).